NUSFintechQuant/AY2324S1-Modern-Portfolio-Theory/CONTRIBUTING.md

 git push origin feature-name-or-bugfix
 ```

 5. **Open a Pull Request (PR)**: Return to the GitHub page of the main repository and click on "Pull request".
 Start a new pull request from your recent branch to the main branch.
 Fill in the necessary details and create the PR.
+Do tag your PR if possible:
+1. `feat`: Introducing a new feature.
+1. `fix`: A bug fix.
+1. `docs`: Documentation only changes.
+1. `refactor`: A code change that neither fixes a bug nor adds a feature.
+1. `test`: Adding missing tests or correcting existing tests.
+1. `chore`: Changes to the build process or auxiliary tools and libraries such as documentation generation.

 ## Guidelines

-3. **Documentation**: Ensure your functions are well-documented for readability and clarity.
+1. **Documentation**: Ensure your functions are well-documented for readability and clarity.
-4. **Use Static Typing**: Incorporate static typing as much as possible.
+1. **Use Static Typing**: Incorporate static typing as much as possible.

 ## After Making a Pull Request (PR)